cjmyles/firebase-react-express/README.md

 # Firebase React Express

-Firebase application to enable React frontend using Firebase Hosting and Node Express backend using Firebase Functions.
+Sandbox application to demonstrate the compatibility between a React app and an Express API, both running on Firebase.

+In this particular example the React and Express apps are stored in the same repository and are deployed simulataneously, although they could be broken out if required.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and the Firebase `init` command (as per https://www.youtube.com/watch?v=LOeioOKUKI8&vl=en).
+The apps were bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and the Firebase `init` command (as per https://www.youtube.com/watch?v=LOeioOKUKI8&vl=en).

 The code has been configured to enable local development, as well as deployment to Firebase.